 The above tuition fees do not include accommodation costs.

 Fill in our form and our Enquiries team will answer it for you.

 Contact the Language Centre

 Visit the Language Centre website.

 How to apply

 As well as having the correct IELTS score (or equivalent) for pre-sessional admission (see English Language requirements), students should have an offer from an academic Faculty at the University of Bradford.

-If you are an undergraduate applicant, please contact email@example.com and inform them that you wish to take the pre-sessional English course.
+Please contact email@example.com if you wish to take a pre-sessional course.